-- 1. Program Plans.

-- 2. Delegation of Authority and approval matrix.
+- 1. Program Plans. - 2.
+Delegation of Authority and approval matrix.

-- 3. Procurement policies.

 45 Section 3(e) of the Terms of Reference attached to the GL Bylaw.

 46 The Trade Agreements and Funding Agreements prohibit sole/single sourcing of any advisors, regardless of the anticipated budget for such advisors.